Quaternion Math Tutorial

 Euler angles and gimbal lock

 Euler angles consist of three rotation angles - one for each axis.
 The reason that they can be problematic is that these rotations are applied one after another, in a specific order (typically X, Y, Z), each one relative to the last.
 This makes some rotations impossible.
 Gimbal lock occurs when the second axis (Y, in this case) is rotated by 90° or -90°.
-When this happens, the third axis (Z) points in a parallel direction to the what the first one (X) was prior to the second rotation (Y), in essence overriding the first rotation and losing one axis of freedom.
+When this happens, the third axis (Z) points in a parallel direction to what the first one (X) was prior to the second rotation (Y), in essence overriding the first rotation and losing one axis of freedom.

 Gimbal lock isn't a problem with quaternions, because they perform their rotation on all axes at once, rather than one at a time.